 The purpose of this policy is to outline the procedures for the immediate suspension and possible termination of employees arrested for Offenses of Violence.
 This policy will also be used for the suspension and dismissal of matriculated students arrested for offenses of Violence.
 The scope of this policy is inclusive of all employees and matriculated students of the University.
-The full policy is available online at the Policy Portal at https://www.neomed.edu/3349%E2%80%9010%E2%80%9074-employees-students-arrested-for-offenses-of-violence/
+The full policy is available online at the Policy Portal.